transdigiware/blockchain/enterprise_upgrade_tool.md

 ### Step One: Create an ordering organization admin and MSP definition

 Under **Create an ordering organization admin and MSP definition**, select the ordering service CA that you created on the new platform.
-Then, provide the enroll ID and secret for your orderer admin.
+Then, provide a new enroll ID and secret for your orderer admin.
 When you click **Create**, the upgrade tool completes the following steps:

 - Register a new orderer administrator with your CA by using the enroll ID and secret that you provide.
 - Generate an administrator certificate and private key with the admin identity.